Nemesia floribunda: Taxonomy

 Nemesia floribunda was described by the German botanist Johann Georg Christian Lehmann, but was originally discovered and collected by Christian Friedrich Ecklon.

 Distribution

-Nemesia floribunda is native to South Africa, but has naturalized in New Zealand.
-However, there is at least one wild, confirmed sighting of the plant in the United Kingdom just outside of the Royal Botanic Garden Edinburgh.
+Nemesia floribunda is native to South Africa, but has naturalised in New Zealand, with main populations in the Dunedin area, and Nelson area.
+There are observations of wild Nemesia floribunda found as far north as Palmerston North, and as far south as Milton.
+Within South Africa, Nemesia floribunda is native to Cape Provinces, Free State, and Lesotho regions.
+There is at least one wild, confirmed sighting of the plant in the United Kingdom just outside of the Royal Botanic Garden Edinburgh.
 Additionally, it is commonly grown in home and botanical gardens across the United States.